liyanzhang505/PokemonWorld/README.md

 ## Features

 ### List Page:
-- **Pagination**: The list page supports paginated viewing of Pokémon, with 20 Pokémon displayed per page.
+- **Pagination**: The list page supports paginated viewing of Pokémon, with 16 Pokémon displayed per page by default.
 - **Searching**: Users can search Pokémon by ID or name.
 - **Sorting**: Users can sort the Pokémon list by:
     - **ID**: Sort by Pokémon ID.